 C10: What is one thing you wish people knew about Shoshoni?

-C10: Anything else you’d like to share?
+C10: Anything else you wish to share?

 Additional questions and answers can be found here on the League of Women Voters Fremont County Primary Election Voter Guide.

 County 10 does not endorse any political candidate and strictly separates news from advertising.
 To learn more about political advertising with County 10 or to submit election news, click here.